Angular distribution of the FCNC process $B_{c}\to{D}_{s}^{*}(\to{D}_{s}\pi)\ell^{+}\ell^{-}$

-which may well be tested by the ongoing LHCb experiment.
+which may well be tested by the ongoing LHCb experiment.}

 We also investigate the physical observables, i.e., the lepton forward-backward asymmetry parameter $A_{FB}$ and the longitudinal (transverse) polarization fractions $F_{L}(F_{T})$.
-The $q^{2}$ dependence of these observables are presented in Fig.~\ref{fig:AFB} and Fig.~\ref{fig:FL}, respectively.
+The $q^{2}$ dependence of these observables is presented in Figs.~\ref{fig:AFB} and \ref{fig:FL}, respectively.
 Their averaged values in different $q^{2}$ bins, defined by

 where $A=(A_{FB},\ F_{L},\ F_{T})$, are shown in Table \ref{tab:binA}.